NREL/torc/docs/reference/architecture.rst

 1. torc CLI tools.
 The toolkit provides most functionality required for users.

-2. API calls using Swagger-auto-generated client libraries.
+2. API calls using OpenAPI-auto-generated client libraries.
 The torc CLI tools use a Python client.
+   The build process also makes a Julia client.
 We can generate others that users want.

 3. API calls using client API tools: ``curl``, `Postman <https://www.postman.com/>`_, `Insomnia <https://insomnia.rest/>`_, etc.